demarey-baker/CNN-StreetViewHouseNumbers/README.md

 Model can be viewed here  https://nbviewer.jupyter.org/github/silvamari/CNN-StreetViewHouseNumbers/blob/master/model.ipynb

-if for some reason the notebook doesnt load
+if for some reason the notebook doesnt load on Github